holgerkenn/OPC-UA-for-AI/INSTALL.md

 The entire demo can be run on a single linux host including a Raspberry Pi 5 with 8GB memory

-Optional: hardware acceleration for AI models, e.g. Nvidia CUDA, AMD ROCm
+Optional: hardware acceleration for AI models, e.g. Nvidia CUDA, AMD ROCm.
+Nvidia Jetson Xavier and Orin also support running ollama locally.

 Optional: OPC UA capable controllers as data source